Minipoloalex/comp_prog/notes/math/math.md

 5. Placing $X$ items in $N$ boxes (different scenarios): https://usaco.guide/CPH.pdf#page=219.

-- For scenario 2, can think of it in a $\textit{DP}$ way.
+- For scenario 2, can think of it in a $\textit{DP }$ way.
 For this scenario, we can also think of separating the balls with $n$ bars: "|", and choosing the positions of these bars.
 - Scenario 3 simplifies to scenario 2 if we think of placing the "basic setup" first.

 6. **Derangements**: The number of derangements of $n$ numbers, expressed as $!n$, is the number of permutations such that no element appears in its original position.
 Informally, it is the number of ways $n$ hats can be returned to $n$ people such that no person receives their own hat.
 Check https://usaco.guide/gold/combo#derangements for proofs: